Fuangwith-Bkk/pacman-ocp/README.md

 ### Docker Container Image

-The [Dockerfile.local](docker/Dockerfile.local) performs the following steps:
+The [Dockerfile](docker/Dockerfile) performs the following steps:

 1. It is based on Red Hat Node.js 12 (registry.access.redhat.com/ubi8/nodejs-12:latest)
-1. It then clones the Pac-Man game into the configured application directory.
+2. It then clones the Pac-Man game into the configured application directory.
-1. Exposes port 8080 for the web server.
+3. Exposes port 8080 for the web server.
-1. Starts the Node.js application using `npm start`.
+4. Starts the Node.js application using `npm start`.

 To build the image run:

 ```
-docker build -t <registry>/<user>/pacman-ocp:<tag> -f docker/Dockerfile.local .
+docker build -t <registry>/<user>/pacman-ocp:<tag> .
 ```

 You can test the image by running: